Israel bombards Gaza, with biggest functioning hospital under siege

-Israeli forces said on Thursday they had raided the medical complex as footage showed shouting and gunfire in dark corridors in an incursion that raised fresh alarm over the fate of hundreds of patients and medical workers and the many displaced Palestinians who had sought shelter there from the fighting.
+Israeli forces on Feb 15 said they had raided the medical complex as footage showed shouting and gunfire in dark corridors in an incursion that raised fresh alarm over the fate of hundreds of patients and medical workers and the many displaced Palestinians who had sought shelter there from the fighting.

 Israel’s military called the raid on Nasser Hospital “precise and limited” and said it was based on information that Hamas militants were hiding and had kept hostages in the facility, with some bodies of captives possibly there.

-The Health Ministry in Gaza said on Friday that five patients at the hospital died in intensive care as a result of power outages and the cessation of oxygen supply.
+The Health Ministry in Gaza said on Feb 16 that five patients at the hospital died in intensive care as a result of power blackouts and the cessation of oxygen supply.

-The World Health Organization (WHO) said on Friday it was trying to reach Nasser Hospital, after the Israeli raid.
+The World Health Organisation (WHO) said on Feb 16 that it was trying to reach Nasser Hospital, after the Israeli raid.

-"There are still critically injured and sick patients that are inside the hospital," WHO spokesperson Tarik Jasarevic said.
+“There are still critically injured and sick patients that are inside the hospital,” said WHO spokesman Tarik Jasarevic.

 “There is an urgent need to deliver fuel to ensure the continuation of the provision of life-saving services...
 We are trying to get access because people who are still in Nasser medical complex need assistance.”

-The Israeli military said troops had detained more than 20 Palestinians it said had been involved in the Oct.
-7 attack in the raid and detained dozens of others for questioning.
-It said soldiers had also found ammunition and weapons in the hospital.
+The Israeli military said troops had detained more than 20 Palestinians it said had been involved in the Oct 7 attack in the raid and detained dozens of others for questioning.
+It added that soldiers had also found ammunition and weapons in the hospital.

 The Gaza Health Ministry said earlier this week that there were 10,000 people sheltering at the hospital but many had left because they feared the Israeli raid was imminent.